 SPACE & DESIGN

 The car showcased in Geneva was a four-seater with four passenger doors.
 The back doors are barely distinguishable as doors from the outside, because the door handles have been integrated in the black frame of the windows.
 That adds to the car’s sporty looks.
-I think it’s great to have four doors, particularly because I often drive children around, and to have to move the front seat every time they hop in and out would cause me severe shoulder damage!

 Inside, the cabin is quite spacious with a modern minimalist aesthetic that creates a relaxed ambience for occupants.
 A comfortable lounge-like feel is achieved with the application of melange-style sofa fabric and other tactile materials often found in contemporary homes.
 The sense of spaciousness is enhanced by the walk-through flat floor in the front and rear of the cabin.